Residents flee as Gulf Coast sees possible tandem hurricanes - The Boston Globe

 Advertisement

-While Hurricane Marco will likely hit Louisiana first, hurricane experts are more worried about the second potentially stronger smack from Laura.
+While Hurricane Marco is likely to hit Louisiana first, hurricane specialists are more worried about the second potentially stronger smack from Laura.

-Marco is expected to dance above and below hurricane status over the next day and a half after hitting the 75 mph-wind mark Sunday afternoon.
+Marco is expected to dance above and below hurricane status over the next day and a half after hitting the 75 miles-per-hour-wind mark Sunday afternoon.

 “The central Gulf could be really under the gun between Marco and Laura in back-to-back succession,’’ said Colorado State University hurricane researcher Phil Klotzbach.
 “Certainly both of these storms can impact New Orleans significantly.
 It just remains to be seen if the track for Laura tracks a bit to the west.”